ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 Make sure you have java installed.

 This code was written for a DriverStation NetworkTables client running Windows 10.
 It will probably not work on other operating systems, but you can try.
-To make it work on other systems, you will need to download the correct version the jar from here: http://first.wpi.edu/FRC/roborio/maven/release/edu/wpi/first/wpilib/networktables/java/NetworkTables/3.1.7/
+To make it work on other systems, you will need to download the correct version of the jar from here: http://first.wpi.edu/FRC/roborio/maven/release/edu/wpi/first/wpilib/networktables/java/NetworkTables/3.1.7/

 Note that link may be outdated and there might be a newer version.
 Download the correct version for your system and save it into the extracted zip folder instead of the version that is there.